-Improvements to Kanakaloloa Cemetery include construction of a new pavilion, boundary wall, paved road, parking lot, and water line.
+Improvements to Kanakaloloa Cemetery include construction of a concrete pad for a future pavilion, a boundary wall, paved road, parking lot, and water line.
 The cemetery will also be expanded to the north to include additional plots.
 The conceptual plan for the Kanakaloloa Cemetery improvements is shown in Figure 4.